 - Don’t apply if rain is expected or before watering, since water breaks down acetic acid.

-- Avoid spraying any herbicide on windy days, to prevent it drifting onto plants you don’t want to kill.
+- Avoid spraying any herbicide on windy days, to prevent it from drifting onto plants you don’t want to kill.

 Another option is to use one of the commercial herbicides on the market.
 Look for them in the weed killer section of your local garden centers, under names like: Fast Acting Burn Out (St. Gabriel Labs), Nature's Glory Weed and Grass Killer and Blackberry and Brush Block (Greenergy).